nbourdi/my-charts/README.md

 MyCharts is a microservice-based application that allows users to upload their CSV files and transform them into sleek, modular charts.
 It offers a selection of six chart types based on Python's Matplotlib library.
 The application is fully dockerized and utilizes state-of-the-art technologies to achieve optimization and ensure scalability, reliability and real-time processing of user data.
 Users can connect with their Google Account to start their free trial with 9 credits and then buy more credits at opportune prices in our store.
 Charts created can be stored in our database or downloaded into the user's personal computer in whichever file-type they want.

 ### Features
-**CSV Upload**: Users can upload their CSV files to the application.
+**CSV Upload**: Users can upload their CSV files to the application to have them turned into charts.

-**Chart Generation**: The application generates interactive charts based on the uploaded CSV data.

 **Multiple Chart Types**: Users can choose from six different chart types to visualize their data.